Larinioides sclopetarius: Habitat and distribution

 In North America L. sclopetarius is most common in the Great Lakes states, but can be found throughout the country.
 It is mostly found near buildings.
 L. sclopetarius is also found in Central Europe, often near water.
 They are also most commonly found near artificial sources of light near water bodies such as bridges and boats.
 They often aggregate in high densities near light sources.
 The lights tend to attract more insects which increases the spider's prey capture.
 Their light-seeking behaviors may have some genetic basis.

 In these feeding-locations, adult females tend to occupy the best foraging areas.
 Juveniles and immature spiders are relegated to worse feeding areas when competition is high.
-These behaviors may be observed because to juveniles are unable to compete for better territories.
+These behaviors may be observed because juveniles are unable to compete for better territories.
 However, when these spiders mature, they often search for more illuminated areas to create their webs and lay their eggs.